 Despite dramatic improvements since the 1970s, things could still be much better.
-The UK lags behind most European countries in terms of water quality: ranking 24th out of the 30 countries that designate and monitor Bathing Waters (if the country was still in the EU), and only two EU countries have a higher percentage of Poor results.
+England’s 2022 bathing water quality results would rank 25th for Excellent results out of the 30 countries that designate and monitor Bathing Waters (if the country was still in the EU), and only two EU countries have a higher percentage of Poor results.

-The UK also compares poorly in terms of number and type of designated Bathing Waters, with few inland waters and only one river so far.
-Most other European countries have designated large numbers of freshwater sites:
+The UK also compares poorly in the number of designated Bathing Waters and it has far fewer inland waters and rivers.
+Most other European countries have designated large numbers of freshwater sites (2020 figures):